 Within this dynamic culture, we offer research degrees at master's and doctoral level.
 Our research students form a vital part of a stimulating culture in which to share creative discoveries with each other, staff and external partners in forums, exhibitions and symposiums.

-We are currently located in Rozelle but will begin our move to the University of Sydney’s main Camperdown/Darlington campus in 2020.
-We are working with architects to create cutting-edge facilities for contemporary artists at our new premises in the Old Teachers' College.
-If you commence studies with us in 2018 or 2019 you should anticipate completing some of your studies in the new premises on our main campus.
+SCA is currently located in Rozelle.
+Its relocation to the University of Sydney’s main Camperdown/Darlington campus begins in 2020.
+Renowned architects ARM have been engaged to create cutting-edge facilities for contemporary artists at our new premises in the Old Teachers' College.
+Students who have commenced studies with us prior or in 2020, should anticipate completing their studies at the new facility on main campus.

 There is a free inter-campus shuttle bus between the Rozelle campus (outside Sydney College of the Arts) and Fisher Library on the Camperdown campus for students and staff.